VDA5050/VDA5050/VDA5050_EN.md

 - *"Base"*: This is the defined route that the AGV is allowed to travel.
 All nodes and edges of the base route have already been released by the master control for the vehicle.
 The last node of the base is called decision point.
 - *"Horizon"*: This is the route currently planned by master control for the AGV to travel after the decision point.
 The horizon route has not yet been released by the master control.

 The AGV shall stop at the decision point if no further nodes and edges are added to the base.
-In order to ensure a fluent movement, the master control should extend the base before the AGV reaches the decision point, if the traffic situation allows.
+In order to ensure a fluent movement, the master control should extend the base before the AGV reaches the decision point, if the traffic situation allows for it.

 Since MQTT is an asynchronous protocol and transmission via wireless networks is not reliable the base cannot be changed.
 The master control shall therefore assume that the base has already been executed by the AGV.
 A later section describes a procedure to cancel an order, but this is also considered unreliable due to the communication limitations mentioned above.